 Kirk Miller is one of the UK’s leading fitness models and a Physique Elite master trainer.
-He is based in Coventry, West Midlands.
+He is based in London.

 As a professional fitness model the one question I get asked above all others is ‘what’s the best way to get a great six-pack?’
 So, I’ll let you into a little secret.
 There isn’t one.
 But here’s what I know because it’s worked for me and may work for you too.
 Firstly, I want to dismiss some of the most common six-pack myths.
 You may know them already, or you may not, but they are worth reinforcing.

 Everyone can get the perfect six-pack

 Unfortunately not.
 You can’t change the genetic appearance of your abs.
 They are pre-defined from the moment we are born.
 But we all have the necessary muscles that can be made stronger, thicker, and more defined by doing the right exercises and reducing body-fat levels.
 What that exact body-fat percentage is before your abs really start to show is again down to your individual genetics.
 If you are lucky that may be higher than 10%, for others it may be well into the single digits.